 - Insert Yourself into People’s Lives

 Don’t wait to be invited over; start inviting people to your house.
 Have you ever considered that maybe more people feel like you than you realize?
 If needed, be the one to get the ball rolling on hospitality in your church.
 If people don’t talk to you at church, talk to them.
 If no one asks you how they can pray for you, ask others how you can pray for them.
-Remember, you’re a member of your church, too, whatever problems characterize your church are also your fault.
+Remember, you’re a member of your church, too, whatever problems characterize your church, those problems are your fault, too.

 No church is perfect because none of its members, including you, is perfect.
 Thankfully, King Jesus still loves us.
 Whether you’re an “established church member” or a “new or struggling church member,” pray for the humility and grace to be thankful for the church family that God has given you, and seek ways to serve and love one another.